MCT-master/mct-master.github.io/_posts/2023-12-01-ahmetem-the-hyper-ney.md

 Inspired by his approach, when designing the Hyper-Ney, I hold onto the classic aspects of playing the ney flute.
 I tried to avoid altering the interaction dynamics with the ney instrument as far as possible.

 When discussing the design principles for interactive computer instruments, Perry Cook mentions the principle of *spare bandwidth*.
-This principle focuses on utilizing the unused capacity of the instrument.
-I think this is a very interesting and successfull approach.
+This principle focuses on utilizing the unused capacity of the instrument for other purposes, which proves to be very interesting and successfull.
 I had this principle central when designing the Hyper-Ney.

-Ney flute is similar to other flutes in terms of the spare bandwidth that can be used for additional control.
+Ney flute is similar to other flutes in terms of the *spare bandwidth* it offers.
 I built the Hyper-Ney on this availability, by adding extra techniques to control to synthesize and process sound.
-This takes us to the technical part where I will write about all these more in detail.
+This takes us to the technical part where I will write about the implementation more in detail.

 # Deep into the technical
 To achieve my design goals, I integrated various sensors to a *Mansur* size ney (see [here](https://en.wikipedia.org/wiki/Ney) for size reference).
 I used a [Bela](https://bela.io/products/bela-and-bela-mini/) for the sound processing and synthesis.
 Before I describe the Hyper-Ney part by part, please have a look at the final form of the components on the Hyper-Ney below.